VOlni/blog/_posts/2019-6-8-why-pipelines.md

 		save_analytics_to_database(analytics)
 ```

-Your worker will try to repeat this function, what happened next?<br>
+Your worker will try to repeat this function, what happened next?<br><br>
-Yeah you will try to commit analytics to database once again
+Yeah, you will try to commit analytics to database once again
 and make another call to a worker (which will duplicate your data) 😱  <br>
 Also, note that this worker will try to repeat this function multiple times
 and in the end you will have uncontrollable copies of your data and broken db